Skip to main content

 Key Takeaways

-✅ Embeddings convert text, images, or any data into lists of numbers — vectors
+• Embeddings convert text, images, and other data into lists of numbers called vectors.

 Try It Yourself